 Body Glove is celebrating its 60th anniversary.
-The brand founded by Bill and Bob Meistrell claims the design of the first practical wetsuit, in 1953.
+The brand, founded by Bill and Bob Meistrell, claims to have designed the first practical wetsuit in 1953.

-In the 1960's, Body Glove is the first to use the Kossick stripe on a wetsuit and tries painting the neoprene to add color.
-In the 70's, they invented different zips across the back, front, dual shoulder zips and colored neoprene.
+In the 1960s, Body Glove was the first to use the Kossick stripe on a wetsuit and tried painting the neoprene to add color.

-In 2001, Body Glove invents the first water repellent wetsuit and by 2007 Bob and Bill Meistrell are inducted into the Surfing Walk of Fame, in Huntington Beach.
+In 2001, Body Glove invented the first water-repellent wetsuit, and by 2007, Bob and Bill Meistrell were inducted into the Surfing Walk of Fame in Huntington Beach.